VariantCaller/exomeVarScore/README.md

 ## Getting Started

 Note: Before beginning, be sure to check that you have downloaded the necessary programs and databases.
-This information, along with directions for download are provided in _programs.txt_
+This information, along with directions for download are provided in _Programs&Databases.md_
   * Once you have the programs/databases downloaded and functioning, update the _config.txt_ file with appropriate paths.
     * Also include desired settings for variant calling.